 Learning a language can be an experience that transforms your life.
 Not only does it open you to a world full of both professional and personal possibilities, but it also expands your thinking and can prime your confidence.
 As technology like the internet shrinks our world and we become members of a global community, the ability to learn a language becomes an essential part of how we interact and succeed.

 Perhaps you’ve hesitated to learn a new language because you’re worried about the time commitment.
 Or maybe you’ve heard it’s more difficult to learn a language as an adult.
-Set these common misconceptions about learning languages aside because research suggests that your ability to learn a language is mostly a matter of practice, building confidence through speaking, and contextualizing your learning.
+Set these common misconceptions about learning languages aside because research suggests that your ability to learn a language is mostly a matter of practise, building confidence through speaking, and contextualising your learning.

 Learn the Language, Not Just the Words